|

 line to pay for the pictures, it occurred to me I had seen members of

-the trip plunk down their ship card to pay for pictures all week long.
+the trip plunk down their ship card to pay for $20

 The Rhapsody is entitled to a fair return on their work as far as I am

-the ship, I feel certain you can afford to pay $20 for
+each person could afford to pay $20 for

 600 pictures to